-The sponsor will make sure that all relevant documents of this PASS including CRFs and other patient records will be stored after end or discontinuation of the study at least for 15 years.
+The initiator of the study will make sure that all relevant documents of this PASS, including CRFs and other patient records, will be stored after end or discontinuation of the study at least for 15 years.
 Other instructions for storage of medical records will remain unaffected.